soubky0/blog-app/README.md

 npm install
 ```
 2. Create a database using psql or pgadmin (you can skip if you have an existing db)
-3. Create a .env file using .env.example:
+3. Create a .env file using .env.example (Optional: you can keep the default configuration and it would work fine):
    - **PORT** is the port that the app would run on
    - **DATABASE_URL** use your username in USERNAME placeholder, password in PASSWORD, and the database name you created instead of DATABASE_NAME
    - **JWT_SECRET** is used in encrypting the jwt token